 Short Essay on ‘Seasons in India’

 India is well known for its diversified nature and climate.
 Every year the country witnesses mainly four major seasons i.e. summer, monsoon, post-monsoon, winter.
 Each season has its own charm and characteristics.
 The duration of each season ranges from three to four months.
-In nutshell, India is a tropical region.
+In a nutshell, India is a tropical region.

 The summer season mainly starts in April and stays until the month of June.
 Due to the country’s tropical nature, the summer season gets extremely hot in some parts of India such as Rajasthan, Gujarat, Delhi, Uttar Pradesh experiences the scorching heat of the summer sun.
 The temperature ranges from 30 to 40 degrees Celsius during this season and the length of the day is generally longer than the length of the night.
 The highest temperature during the summer season could be 50 to 52 degrees Celsius.